Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-30. Open the local drive folder (c:), go into the "inetpub" folder, go into the "wwwroot" folder, and paste the "upload" folder.
+30. Open the local drive folder (C:), navigate to the 'inetpub' folder, go into the 'wwwroot' folder, and paste the 'upload' folder.
 </p>

 <p>